trinhlai252/Machine-Learning-by-Python-Churn-Predict-Analysis/README.md

 # Python-Churn-Predict-Analysis

 ## I. Introduction
-In this project, I works on  machine learning models to predict user churn for an e-commerce company.
+In this project, I work on  machine learning models to predict user churn for an e-commerce company.
 The model is being developed using Python on Google Colab with relevant data for analysis.
 ## II.
 Business question
 An ecommerce firm is initiating a project aimed at predicting chunrned users in order to offer potential promotions.
 The accompanying dataset provided by the company (churn_predict.csv) will be employed to address the following questions
 * Build the Machine Learning model for predicting churned users. (fine tuning)